DDR13GIT/AirRush_Game/README.md

 Hi!
 I am Debopriya Deb Roy.
 Currently a CSE undergrad student studying in Ahsanullah University of Science and Technology.
 In our software development lab of 1st year 2nd semester, we had to make a game using iGraphics.

 AirRush is a C written, iGraphics powered desktop game.
+The game offers a 2D side-scrolling experience.
+The player controls a plane and has to avoid obstacles and collect coins.
+The game has a total of 2 levels.
+The player can choose which level he/she wants to play.
+The game has a high score system.
+The player can save their high score and view it later.
+The game also has a pause and resume feature.

 ## Hardware Requirements:
     ▪ Core i3 2.8Ghz processor and above.